-Excel has some amazing database features and is a perfect place to create a fully searchable flat-file database.
-A flat-file database contains all its information in a single table.
-Excel has the ability to store information in a table format with columns as the database fields, and rows as the database entries.
-You can then use features like sorting, filtering, and pivot tables.
+Excel has some amazing database features and is the perfect place to create a fully searchable flat-file database.
+A flat-file database contains all its information in a single table, with columns as the database fields and rows as the database entries.
+You can then use features like sorting, filters, and pivot tables.

 The labels you put at the top of each column describe the data that is stored in the rows beneath them.
 In database language, these labels are known as fields and go into the first row of the table you are creating.
 In the example below, these field names have gone into Row 1 of the spreadsheet.

-In the Ribbon, select View > Window > Freeze Panes > Freeze Top Row.
+In the Ribbon, go to View > Window > Freeze Panes > Freeze Top Row.

-Click in the data, and then in the Ribbon, select Home > Styles > Format as Table.
+- Click anywhere within the data, and then in the Ribbon, go to Home > Styles > Format as Table.

-Select the type of format you wish to apply, and then, in the Format As Table dialog box, make sure that My table has headers is checked.
+- Choose a format to apply, and then in the Format As Table dialog box, make sure that My table has headers is checked.

-Click OK to apply the filter to the table.
+- Click OK to apply the filter to the table, hiding all unchecked items.

-To clear the filter, either click Select All in the drop-down list or in the Ribbon, select Home > Editing > Sort & Filter > Clear.
+- To clear the filter, click Select All in the filter drop down or, in the Ribbon, go to Home > Editing > Sort & Filter > Clear.

-You can use the VLOOKUP Function to search for specific items in your database by making use of the unique ID field: in this case, ItemID.
+You can use the VLOOKUP Function to search for specific items in your database using the unique ID field: in this case, ItemID.

-The image below shows a vlookup table (in Columns F:G).
-Here, entering 45 in the search cell (G1) grabs the relevant data (in G2:G4) from ItemID #45 of the database.
+The picture below shows a vlookup table (in Columns F:G).
+Here, typing 45 into the search cell (G1) grabs the relevant data (in G2:G4) from ItemID #45 of the database.